ClayStack/claystack-docs/docs/cseth/operators/ssv.md

    NOTE:

    a.
-List of Claystack recommended relays
+List of Claystack recommended MEV relays for the Ethereum Mainnet network.
    ```
    * Aestus
    * Agnostic Gnosis